Amazon And The Art Of (The Grocery) War

 NPD reports that 40 percent of Americans purchase prepared foods from their grocery store, including millennials, who haven't yet developed a taste for grocery shopping.
 NPD says that consumers made 2.4 billion such visits to grocery stores accounting for $10 billion in consumer spending in 2015.
 Moody's says that that one in every 10 meals eaten every day are prepared food bought from a grocery store to eat at home.

 Millennials, a group who eats out more than three times a week and spends 44 percent of their food budget doing so, have suddenly discovered that the restaurant-quality prepared foods section of their local grocery store may be a healthier alternative to the fast food, delis and pizza joints that have typically been their go-to.
-And cheaper too, as they realize that not only is the cost of eating out getting more expensive, but so is spending $8 to have a $12 meal delivered to them.
+And cheaper too, as they realize that not only is the cost of eating out getting more expensive but so is spending $8 to have a $12 meal delivered to them.
 Twenty-four percent of millennials shop at Whole Foods already.

 From "Whole Paycheck" To "Whole Food" Spend